-This 7.5-mile round-trip hike starts on the north side of the range and ascends La Tuna Canyon to reach the highest summit in the Verdugo Mountains.
+This 7.5-mile round trip hike on the north side of the Verdugo Mountains ascends from La Tuna Canyon to the highest summit in the range.

 This 2.75 to 3.9-mile hike in Griffith Park climbs 500 feet to the easternmost summit in the Santa Monica Mountains.

 This hive-shaped point on the east side of Griffith Park is reached via a 1.7 to 4-mile round trip hike.

 This 5.8-mile hike visits a historic railway and ruins from a century old resort overlooking Pasadena.

 |Rubio Canyon Trail |

 This 1.3-mile round trip hike ventures into a rustic canyon to a double waterfall.